Hank95/strava-local/README.md

 ## Notes

-- FIT files are matched to CSV activities by activity ID (from filename) or by start time (within 10 minutes)
+- FIT and GPX files are matched to CSV activities by activity ID (from filename) or by start time (within 10 minutes)
+- FIT files are preferred over GPX when both exist for the same activity
 - GPS routes are downsampled to max 500 points to reduce storage
-- GPX files are currently not parsed (only FIT files)